 Doubting Thomas

 The current director of the men’s section took one look at his replacement and laughed out loud.
 He was over 6’ 5" tall, weighed over 300 pounds, and carried a handgun and a billy club.
 I was a puny pip-squeak, about to learn some hard life lessons.
-He tried to scare me off; told me I’d last less than one month.
+He tried to scare me off and told me I'd last less than one month.
 But the director of the alcohol and drug rehabilitation center, himself an associate pastor, believed I could do it.
 That was enough for me.

 Plan